Central & Western Honshu Luxury Tour

-Day 3: Hakone – The legendary and luxurious onsen resort town
+Day 3: Hakone — a legendary and luxurious onsen resort town

-From there, the views and transportation modes just get better and better, as we ride the Hakone Tozan Cable Car to the Hakone Ropeway, where we alight on to Lake Ashi, from where we take a cruise across the lake.
-It may seems like a lot of transportation hopping, but it is actually quite leisurely.
+From there, the views (and transportation modes) just get better and better, as we ride the Hakone Tozan Cable Car to the Hakone Ropeway, where we alight on to Lake Ashi, from where we take a cruise across the lake.
+It may seem like a lot of transportation hopping, but it is actually quite leisurely!

 Day 4: Explore Mt.
 Fuji Province

-After having a lovely Japanese breakfast and then checking out your ryokan, we will go by private car to Lake Yamanaka-ko, and the eponymous town, which is actually the closest town to four of the five lakes in the area.
-It is here where you can see Mt.
-Fuji looming large both above and in the shimmering reflection of the famous lakes.
+After having a lovely Japanese breakfast and checking out your ryokan, we will go by private car to Lake Yamanaka-ko, and the eponymous town.
+This is the closest town to four of the famous five lakes in the area.

 Count on scenery all around, and a great sense of history and place as you gaze yonder from Japan’s most famous mountain.

-Next you will head to the very appropriately named “Wind Cave,” which runs horizontally for 201 meters, and then the “Ice Cave,” which is vertically concentric and 153 meters long.
-Even during the middle of summer you can see real ice!
+Next, you will head to the very appropriately named “Wind Cave,” which runs horizontally for 201 meters (659 ft), and then to the “Ice Cave,” which is vertically concentric and 153 meters (502 ft) long.
+Even during the middle of summer, you can see real ice!

-After meeting your personal tour guide, you will head to Mishima Station (travel time: 1 hour) before continuing on to Kyoto by Shinkansen, or “bullet train” (travel time: 2 hours).
+After meeting with your personal tour guide, you will head to Mishima Station (Travel time: 1 hour) before continuing on to Kyoto by Shinkansen, or “bullet train” (Travel time: 2 hours).

-Kyoto is well known to be one of the world’s most culturally rich cities, boasting 17 UNESCO World Heritage Sites, more than 1600 Buddhist temples and over 400 Shinto shrines.
+Kyoto is well known as one of the world’s most culturally rich cities, boasting 17 UNESCO World Heritage Sites, more than 1600 Buddhist temples, and over 400 Shinto shrines.

-You will get your first taste of the city by means of an afternoon tour with a local Kyoto Guide.
-You will visit the ancient temple Kiyomizu-dera, Sanjusangen-do, Kyoto’s famed Golden Pavilion Kinkaku-ji, Fushimi-Inari-taisha, with its picturesque, 4 km hill-climbing pathway lined with thousands of red torii, and Saiho-ji with its garden renown for lush, rolling mossy landscapes.
+You will get your first taste of the city by means of an afternoon tour with a local Kyoto guide.
+You will visit the ancient temples and shrines like Kiyomizu-dera, Sanjusangen-do, Kinkaku-ji (Kyoto’s famed Golden Pavilion), Fushimi-Inari-Taisha (with its picturesque, hill-climbing pathway lined with thousands of red torii), and Saiho-ji with its garden renown for lush, rolling mossy landscapes.